Anti-Russian sentiment

-Following the 2022 Russian invasion of Ukraine, Russian-speaking immigrants experienced harassment, open hostility and discrimination.
+Following the 2022 Russian invasion of Ukraine, Russian-speaking immigrants experienced harassment, open hostility and discrimination, regardless of whether or not they were ethnic Russians.

-Some researchers have described use of the "Russophobic" narrative to be a tactic used by Vladimir Putin.
-This narrative emphasizes the belief that Russia faces an existential threat from the Western powers and must take drastic measures to ensure domestic stability including support for the ongoing war in Ukraine, and has been characterized by its critics as radical nationalism and neo-imperialism.
+Some researchers have described narratives of Russophobia as a propaganda tactic used by the government of Russia and its supporters.
+These narratives emphasize the belief that Russia faces an existential threat from the Western powers and must take drastic measures to ensure domestic stability including support for the ongoing war in Ukraine.
+Such narratives have been described as supporting Russian imperialism.